-In July, 2016, the REIT closed a \$46 million equity offering (including the over-allotment, which was fully exercised) the proceeds of which were for funding potential future acquisitions of office properties located in France and Germany and for potential capital expenditures relating to the repositioning and/or re-development of currently owned properties.
+In July 2016, the REIT closed a \$46 million equity offering (including the over-allotment, which was fully exercised) the proceeds of which were for funding potential future acquisitions of office properties located in France and Germany and for potential capital expenditures relating to the repositioning and/or re-development of currently owned properties.

-In April, 2017, the REIT committed \$7.6 million in a short-term acquisition loan to Aref Diamants Sarl (100%-owned by Inovalis SA) as a first step to the acquisition of the Pantin asset which is located in the north eastern periphery of Paris.
+In April 2017, the REIT committed \$7.6 million in a short-term acquisition loan to Aref Diamants Sarl (100%-owned by Inovalis SA) as a first step to the acquisition of the Pantin asset which is located in the north eastern periphery of Paris.
 This transaction closed in August, 2017 when the REIT completed the acquisition of Pantin, a 50-50 joint-venture with an affiliate of Inovalis SA.

-In June, 2017, the REIT acquired a 50% interest in a property located in Stuttgart metropolitan region, Germany for \$28.3 million.

-Also in June, 2017, the REIT closed a \$13.7 million private placement pursuant to the issuance of a Euro denominated promissory note by a subsidiary of the REIT to a single non-Canadian investor for €9.1million paying interest at 8.18%.
-In October, 2017, the REIT completed the issuance of a \$10.8 million second convertible promissory note on the same terms as the promissory note issued on June 26, 2017.
-The second convertible promissory note has a fixed interest rate of 8.13%.
+In June 2017, the REIT acquired a 50% interest in a property located in Stuttgart metropolitan region, Germany for \$28.3 million.
+In the same month, the REIT closed a \$13.7 million private placement pursuant to the issuance of a Euro denominated promissory note by a subsidiary of the REIT to a single non-Canadian investor for €9.1million paying interest at 8.18%.
+In October, 2017, the REIT completed the issuance of a \$10.8 million second convertible promissory note.

-In late December, 2017, the REIT acquired Neu-Isenburg, a property in the greater Frankfurt area located less than 10km from downtown Frankfurt for \$57.6 million.
+In December, 2017, the REIT acquired Neu-Isenburg, a property in the greater Frankfurt area located less than 10km from downtown Frankfurt for \$57.6 million.
 It was acquired through a share purchase agreement and was funded using cash raised through the private placements completed in Q4 2017.
 This transaction is a 50-50 joint-venture with an affiliate of Inovalis SA.

-Also in late December, 2017, as part of its ongoing strategic plan to crystallize intrinsic value and recycle capital through the disposition of assets that offer lower long-term returns, the REIT elected to divest its 49% holding in the Cologne property for \$34.4 million.
+Also in late December 2017, as part of its ongoing strategic plan to crystallize intrinsic value and recycle capital through the disposition of assets that offer lower long-term returns, the REIT elected to divest its 49% holding in the Cologne property for \$34.4 million.
 43% of the 49% owned by the REIT was transferred as at December 31, 2017, with the remaining 6% to be transferred at a later date.